Hooting owls make some of nature’s most amazing sounds, often piercing the night soundscape and sparking a sense of mystery.

 Screaming & Screeching

-Similar to the hoots exchanged back and forth, some owls will communicate with a potential mate by screeching or screaming at them.
+Similar to the hoots exchanged back and forth, some owls will communicate by screeching or screaming in a variety of ways.

 Ever heard a noise coming from outside at nighttime that sounds like a woman screaming?
 It could be an owl calling out!